 How about you?
-Have you ever reflected on acne’s real impact to your life?
+Have you ever reflected on acne’s real impact on your life?
 Did you realize the same thing I did?

 In my quest to find clear skin, I’ve tried everything under the sun to cure my acne and along the way picked up healthy habits.

 And last but not least, I am a caring and humble person.
-I treat other with kindness and compassion.
-This may not be skin related, maybe I was just born this way.
+I treat others with kindness and compassion.
+This may not be skin-related, maybe I was just born this way.
 But I was also just born with acne too and it is part of who I am, so I choose to embrace it and live life like normal.
 How about you?